Orchestral and Chamber Ensembles

 Lish won an opportunity to work with other interested musicians across the country via distance collaboration.
 The TwtrSymphony project grew out of musicians who are connected via Twitter and has opened another possibility for music making.
 Recording for the first piece written by TwtrSymphony's music director, Chip Michael, is in post-production.
 The first track, "The Hawk Goes Hunting" from Symphony No. 2 was released in July 2012.

 Lish began playing with the Eastern Wind Symphony in 1999 (Todd Nichols and Adam Warshafsky, conductors-Dr. William H. Silvester, music director emeritus) and is currently piccoloist with the ensemble.
 EWS has provided the opportunity for Lish to collaborate with guest soloists such as Joe Alessi (New York Philharmonic principal trombone), Stanley Drucker (New York Philharmonic principal clarinet, retired), Brad Garner (Yamaha Performing Artist, flute), and Phil Smith (New York Philharmonic principal trumpet).
 She made her Carnegie Hall debut as solo piccoloist with the ensemble.
-EWS will record a new CD for Klavier Records in June 2013.
+EWS recorded a new CD for Klavier Records in June 2013.
 The release date is slated for December 2013.